Orion 2

 Killing space monsters.

 Killing space monsters is quite easy and gives extremly good planets.
 Actually the planets you get from a space monster are usually as good as three "normal" planets and you still only need one colony ship to settle them.
-The tactic against space monsters is to have many small ships sending missiles on their way (two salvoes) and then running in all directions while the missiles hit one by one.
+The tactic against space monsters is to have many small ships sending missiles and interceptors on their way and then running in all directions while the missiles hit one by one.
 Five frigates should be enough most of the time.
 Some small ships (frigates or destroyers) will be killed by one monster attack so giving them any protection at all is usually just a waste of missile space.
 Also monsters don't have ECM so ECCM missiles are not needed.
 Production needed for such a monster killing fleet is minimal but I recommend saving the game before launching the fleet.
-Quite often you are just one frigate short and lose the complete armada.
+Quite often you are just one frigate short and might lose the complete armada.

 Space eels need a little different tactic but are the easiest of them all.
 You will need a ship with some armour and then give a point blank head shot to prevent the missiles destroyed by the eels field.